freifunk-gluon/gluon/README.md

 * community-specific technical settings and customizations through a common site.conf and site.mk
 * ecdsa signature-based autoupdater
 * node status web page
-* node information + statistics publication through respondd
+* publication of node information + statistics through respondd
 * a variety of preconfigured mesh and VPN protocols: